nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Dispatchers](#concepts--methods--dispatchers)

 When applied to an owner object by calling [`state()`](#getting-started--the-state-function), **State** first identifies any methods already present on the owner for which there exists at least one override somewhere within the provided state expression, and relocates these methods to the new [root state](#concepts--inheritance--the-root-state).
-Then, for all state methods, a special **dispatcher** method is instated on the owner.
+For all state methods, a special **dispatcher** method is then instated on the owner at the corresponding key.

 The dispatcher’s job is to redirect all invocations to the owner’s current state, from which **State** will then locate and invoke the proper stateful implementation of the method.
-If no active states contain an implementation for the invoked method, the delegation will default to the owner’s original implementation of the method, if one exists, or result in a [`noSuchMethod`](#concepts--methods--nonexistent) [**event**](#concepts--events) otherwise.
+If no active states contain an implementation for the invoked method, the invocation will be forwarded to the owner’s original implementation of the method, if one exists, or will cause a [`noSuchMethod`](#concepts--methods--nonexistent) [**event**](#concepts--events) otherwise.

 {% highlight javascript %}
 {% include examples/docs/methods--dispatchers.js %}